buren/just-match-js-client/README.md

 A JavaScript client for [JustMatch API](https://github.com/justarrived/just_match_api).

-:warning: This is still in alpha and under development.
-The public APIs may change at any moment and its not 100% feature complete, yet...
-Any feedback and/or bug reports are more than welcome!
+:warning: This is just a toy/experiment implementation to test a few ideas...
+If you have feedback or ideas, please create an issue they're more than welcome! :smile:

 ## Install